JacobMGEvans/git-graft/README.md

 - Will run permissions check on Git Graft Hook
 - Will run unit tests on Git Graft Hook code

-# Configuration
+# Configuration File

-The [init](#init) generates a `git-graft.json` that has properties for a configurable Git Hook.
+The [init](#init) generates a `git-graft.json` if **Zero-Config** isn't chosen.
+The config has properties for a configurable Git Hook.
 Configuration the patterns to validate the branch and resulting prepended commit message with branch information.

 **branchTypes:**